The Tax Disputes and Litigation Review: Indonesia

 i Taxes administered by the DGCE

-- a customs official assessment resulting in an import duties tariff or value assessment, and other items;
+- a customs official assessment resulting in an import duties tariff or a value assessment and other items;

 - a customs audit resulting in a customs tariff and duties assessment.